 - Take the water lily out of the pot and bury it completely in the ground.
 Mark the spot, mulch it well, then dig and repot the plant in the spring.
 (We’ve never tried this and suspect a lot depends on the type of winter you have.
 A good snow cover should keep it fine, but a dry, cold winter could kill it.)

 - If it’s a small pond, you could insulate the whole pond by covering it with boards and then a layer of straw or old blankets or rugs.
 Be sure to remove all the coverings as early in the spring as possible or it will heat the water and cause premature sprouting.
 (This sounds like a lot of work, but think of all the work you save by not having to scoop leaves and debris out of the pond in the spring.

-Water lilies take some experience to successfully over winter year after year.
-Since they can be expensive plants, I think it’s worth trying.
+Water lilies take some experience to successfully overwinter year after year.
+Since they can be expensive plants, We think it’s worth trying.
 Remember to check on them every few weeks during the winter.
-Just like with any other bulb stored indoors, it doesn’t take long for them to dry out or rot, if conditions aren’t ideal.
-And most importantly, remember to get them potted up and back outdoors gradually in the spring, so you can enjoy their hard earned blooms again.
+Just like with any other bulb stored indoors, it doesn’t take long for them to dry out or rot if conditions aren’t ideal.
+And most importantly, remember to get them potted up and back outdoors gradually in the spring, so you can enjoy their hard-earned blooms again.